Greeble3D/scrollmapper/README.md

 *Presently in prototype phase.
 Major features are working.*

+This should work "out of the box" as a Godot 4 project.
+It should export as a running app without any issues.
+We will provide the actual package as a download after we have completed and polished the tool as a whole and completed the documentation.

 ## General Use

 This is a graphing software designed to establish cross-references between canonical scriptures and lost books.